Rishikesh973/DTMF-Receiver-Logic-Synthesis-and-Physical-Design-/README.md

 c.
-To read the constraints again, reset the timing of the design and read the updated SDC file. reset design read sdc../constraints/constraints.sde (updated filel Are there any errors?
+To read the constraints again, reset the timing of the design and read the updated SDC file. reset design read sdc../constraints/constraints.sde (updated filel
-Answer:
-If the answer is yes, repeat this step.
 2. Optional: If you did not complete the previous step, read the constraints using the following commands: reset_design read sde../constraints/dtmf_recvr_core.adc